samcat437/Milestone-2/README.md

 While tidying up my project, I was running into trouble adding the hidden CSS class to my quiz-container id, which is a flex Bootstrap item.
 It turns out that they also override "display = none", so I had to change the text of this container rather than hiding it.
 I also realised that on very small screens on the game page that the menu was overlapping with the game question content.
 I added an extra bootstrap margin class for small screen sizes.
 I also realised that if the check answer button was clicked at the end instead of the submit button that the score would continue to increment.
 I wrote some logic to remove the button on the last question after the check answer button had been clicked.

+On the game.html page I am still getting that module is not defined.
+I followed the Jest walkthrough video, but I suspect that there is a more current way with importing rather than using require.
+I have left this as is, however, as I did not have time to try out too many more solutions before the deadline.
+I tried adding "type = module" to the script link as suggested on Slack, but to no avail.
+This will be something to solve for future versions.

 ## Testing

 ### Code Validation